 They called you a strong woman.

 You, who forever postpone your dreams to ensure that the ones around you can chase theirs.
-You, who make sure that everyone have enjoyed their meals before picking up whatever is left on the table.
+You, who make sure that everyone has enjoyed their meals before picking up whatever is left on the table.
 You, who always let everyone else voice their concerns and opinions first, before starting to speak.
 You, who will only cry when nobody is looking.

 You, who always be the one retreating from a relationship when they begin the conversation with, “I know you’re a strong woman,”—as if being a strong woman makes you immune from heartbreaks.